Lectionary Bible Studies and Sermons

 The Man of Lawlessness.
 2:1-12

-In Chapter 2 of Thessalonians, Paul speaks of the parousia, the day when Christ executes judgment.
+In Chapter 2 of Thessalonians, Paul writes concerning the day when Christ executes judgment.
 The believers at Thessalonica had come to believe that "the day of the Lord" had already occurred.
 They were undergoing persecution and so they thought that the end was upon them.
 So, Paul sets out to explain why this is not the case.
+The day of Christ's "coming", the day when he executes judgment on a sinful word, has not yet occurred because the "man of lawlessness" has not been exposed and annihilated.

 The passage